aiucl/aiucl.github.io/_posts/2019-12-21-spread-divergence.md

 {:.text-center img}
 <img src="{{ site.url }}/assets/images/celeba_spread_learned_5.png" width="350">

+Our aim isn't to produce the most impressive face sampler, but rather to show how one can make a fairly simple modification of the standard training algorithm to cope with deterministic outputs.

-In our paper[^SD] we apply this method to similarly how to overcome well known problems in training deterministic Independent Components Analysis models using only a simple modification of the standard training algorithm.
-We also discuss how to learn the spread distribution.
+In our paper[^SD] we apply this method to show how to overcome well known problems in training deterministic Independent Components Analysis models using only a simple modification of the standard training algorithm.
+We also discuss how to learn the spread distribution and how this relates to other approaches such as MMD and GANs.

 ## Summary
 {:.no_toc}

 A popular class of generative deep network models cannot be trained using standard classical machine learning approaches.
-However, by adding `noise' to both the model and the data in an appropriate way, one can nevertheless define an appropriate objective that is amenable to standard machine learning training approaches.
+However, by adding 'noise' to both the model and the data in an appropriate way, one can nevertheless define an appropriate objective that is amenable to standard machine learning training approaches.

 ### References